Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 In subsection \ref{subs3.7}, we reinterpreted the 3-tensor $A_{\a\b}{}^\g(\ud t)_\G$ as a flat (integrable) connection $D_\G$ on $\TM_{X_G}=\cM_{X_G} \times V$, where $V$ is isomorphic to $H_K^*$.
-Here we provide an explicit relationship between $D_\G$ and the Gauss-Manin connection on a geometric formal deformation given by an element in $\H^{n-2,1}$.
-For simplicity of presentation, we limit our consideration to $d=n+1$.
-One can modify arguments in the case $d\neq n+1$.\\
+Here we provide an explicit relationship between $D_\G$ and the Gauss-Manin connection on a geometric formal deformation given by an element in $\H^{n-2,1}$. \\